IOC seeks German TV’s evidence of weightlifting corruption

 The Olympic body said it will contact WADA “in order to keep anyone involved in the alleged infringements of the World Anti-Doping Code away from the Olympic Games.”

+WADA’s investigations unit “is aware of the allegations and will continue to pursue its enquiries regarding potential breaches of the World Anti-Doping Code,” the Montreal-based global watchdog said in a statement.

-The IWF also pledged Monday to ask for ARD’s evidence and consult with WADA “in order to establish whether a wider investigation may be appropriate” into doping in Thailand.
+The IWF also pledged on Monday to ask for ARD’s evidence and consult with WADA “in order to establish whether a wider investigation may be appropriate” into doping in Thailand.

+Dismissing the claims of financial wrongdoing, the IWF said Olympic revenue money had not been missing and its executive board had full knowledge of its assets.

+“The IWF has to express its shock and dismay at the program … and it categorically denies the unsubstantiated and very serious accusations made against it by the show,” the governing body said.

-Ajan, who turns 81 this week, was the IWF’s secretary general for 25 years then was elected president in 2000.
+Ajan, who turns 81 this week, was the IWF secretary general for 25 years then was elected president in 2000.
 The same year, he began a 10-year stint as an IOC member.
 He has been an honorary member since 2010.

 The Hungarian anti-doping agency, known as HUNADO, dismissed the ARD allegations on Monday.